 (Since hydropower is so convenient, some developed countries are attempting to engineer their own forms of hydropower even without the above-mentioned terrain.
 In the UK, a notable example is tidal power, in which an artificial lagoon is constructed that water can enter and exit through turbines, generating power.
 At present, there are fierce discussions about the economics of such a project.)

-The prospect of combining hydropower and interconnections between countries is tempting, since it means countries with lots of wind but little storage capacity, like Germany or Denmark, could “use Norway as a battery” by exporting their excess wind power to Norway in windy periods, who allow their dams to accumulate water.
-In calm spells, the hydropower generation levels could be increased and excess electricity exported back the other way.
+The prospect of combining hydropower and interconnections between countries is tempting, since it means countries with lots of wind but little storage capacity, like Germany or Denmark, could “use Norway as a battery” by exporting their excess wind power to Norway in windy periods, which allows dams to accumulate water.
+In calm spells, hydropower generation levels are increased and excess electricity exported back the other way.
 Making this work will require significant increases in Norwegian hydropower infrastructure, interconnection lines and international cooperation.

-Another creative solution to the storage problem is to use the big and expensive batteries in electric cars.
-Electric car uptake will lead to demand spikes when people return from work and plug them in to charge.
+Another creative solution to the storage problem is to use the batteries in electric cars.
+Electric car uptake will lead to demand spikes when people return from work and plug them in.
 An electric car owner could get the option of cheaper electricity if it means her car’s battery is not charged, or even emptied, during demand spikes and recharged when demand is lower.
 This presents interesting dilemmas: suppose you arrive home from work at 6pm and will leave again the next morning at 8am.
-Would you accept a cheaper charging price, if it meant your car might not be charged if you had to leave unexpectedly at 8pm?
+Would you accept a cheaper charging price, if it meant your car might not be charged fully if you had to leave unexpectedly at 8pm?

 Current power systems are not yet ready to use renewables for the majority of their electricity supply.
-However, the immediacy of the climate change danger means business-as-usual is not an option, and a total energy revolution is required, including in the electricity sector.
+However, the immediacy of the climate change danger means business-as-usual is not an option, and a total energy revolution is required.
 Presently, the most realistic short- and medium-term solution is the use of renewables.
 This article hopes to give the reader a sense of the problem, why renewables are “difficult” and some the possible solutions.
 It is an exciting time to be in energy, and nobody knows how the power system of the future will look.
 But everyone agrees it will be very different.